mattv8/yourls-ldap-plugin/README.md

   * define( 'LDAPAUTH_HOST', 'ldap://'); // LDAP protocol without the hostname.
 You can use 'ldaps://' for LDAP with TLS.

 ### To prevent following LDAP referrals
-  * define( 'LDAPAUTH_LDAP_OPT_REFERRALS', 0 ); // When using Active Directory, following LDAP referrals can fail.
+  * define( 'LDAPAUTH_LDAP_OPT_REFERRALS', 0 ); // (optional) Defaults to 1.
+When using Active Directory, following LDAP referrals can fail.
 It will fail in a way that causes the ldap_search function to hang for at least a minute.
 Related [issue](https://github.com/MISP/MISP/issues/2749).

 NOTE: This will require config.php to be writable by your webserver user.
 This function is now largely unneeded because the database-based cache offers similar benefits without the need to make config.php writable.
 It is retained for backward compatibility.